mimiro-io/datahub-cli/internal/docs/doc-login.md

 Example:
 ```
-mim login add --type=user --server="https://my.datahub.server" --authorizer="https://auth.mimiro.io"
+mim login add --type=user --server="https://my.datahub.server" --authorizer="https://auth.example.io"
 ```

-As long as your authorizer provides a /login path, and can redirect back to the random port on localhost with a valid refresh token, this option should work for your server too.
+When you try to login using this type, a webserver with a random port will be started on your machine.
+Then the cli will attempt to open up your browser with the url to the authorizer login, with a callback url to the previously started web server added.
+The link will also be clickable in the console, in case it fails to open.

+Once you have logged in, the auth server must callback to the local server with the callback url provided.
-The refresh token must be able to be exchanged for a jwt token with correct authorization level.
+The callback url must include a login code and clientId that can be further exchanged for a refresh token.

+This is also known as an "oauth authorization code flow".

 ### Client login profile